geckosio/geckos.io/README.md

  * @param options.portRange Custom port range for the WebRTC connection (available in >= v1.7.0)
  * @param options.portRange.min Default: 1025
  * @param options.portRange.max Default: 65535
  * @param options.multiplex When true (default), the first available port in the port range will be used for all connections, instead of assigning a new port for each connection.
-Enabling this option has a drawback: a peer will not be able to establish more than one multiplexed connection to the server at once.
  */
 io = geckos(options)